beemesh/beemesh.io/README.md

 Kubernetes can be extended with network virtualization in different forms.
 Several clusters are disjoint and therefore require further extensions such as ISTIO and/or cluster federation.
 Traditional services are excluded and must be considered separately.

-The design decisions and ranking for a) clustering and b) connectivity, although individually exemplary and modularly implemented, lead to limitations in terms of scaling and connectivity.
+The design decisions and ranking for a) clustering and b) connectivity, although individually exemplary and modularly implemented, lead to limitations in terms of scaling and connectivity in traditional datacenters.

-BeeMesh prioritises connectivity and dissolves the cluster in its present form.
-This favours any software for long-lasting processing and functions compatible to today's service and data-centric security concepts.
-Removing the infrastructure clustering eliminates the scaling limits.
-This favours the whole mesh life cycle and reduces the administrative efforts.

 ## Architecture
 ![BeeMesh Binary](assets/img/prototype.png)

+BeeMesh prioritises connectivity and dissolves clustering in its present form.
+Removing the infrastructure clustering eliminates the scaling limits.
+This favours the software life cycle, reduces the administrative efforts and today's service and data-centric security concepts.

 The underlyings naturally prefer participiants beeing alive for longer over newer entrants.
-Ranking the peer to peer service mesh over clustering removes the pile up complexity.
-BeeMesh is designed for massive scale-out in mind.
+Ranking the peer to peer mesh over clustering removes pile up complexity.
+BeeMesh is designed for massive scale-out and long-lasting processing and functions in mind.

 Clustering is required solely by stateful workload.
 As such, the solution context shrinks and becomes disposable.